Lee515628/RCP-DTA/README.md

 * **Molecular Graphs**: Processed via `src/featurizers/molgraph.py`.

 ### 2. Training the Model
 You can train the model on specific datasets using the `main.py` script.
-The `--r` flag specifies the run index or configuration.
+The `--r` flag is used to set the **random seed** for reproducibility.

 **For Davis Dataset:**
 ```bash